RetroCharting

 Buying Guide & Authenticity

-Is Nigel Mansell's World Championship Rare?
+Description Nigel Mansell's World Championship

 Timing smiled on Gremlin with this licensed Formula 1 simulation, as Nigel's long quest for a championship had finally come good.
 The game was pitched somewhere in between a full-blown simulation like F1 GP and action games like Continental Circus.
 Only 12 cars were in each race, which could last from between 3 and 20 laps.
 Before each race you can customize wing downforce, gear ratio, tyre selection and fuel load choices — pitstops are a standard feature of the longer races.
 The 16-bit versions include a unique 'Improve With Mansell' mode, in which a digitized version of Nigel's head appears in the top corner of the screen, offering instructions and praise.